English Mission Statement

 The principal intent of our English curriculum is to provide our children with the necessary skills in reading, writing, speaking and listening so that they are able to communicate effectively in the wider world.
 In particular, we intend to equip them with literacy skills so that they are well prepared for the next stage of their education and can learn to function as independently as possible as they grow towards adulthood.

-In Key Stage 4, we measure the impact of our curriculum by entering the majority of young people for an OCR Entry Level Certificate and, for pupils for whom it is appropriate, Functional Skills Level 1 or 2.
-A very few of our pupils are not able to achieve these standardised national certificates and will receive AQA unit award certificates to accredit their achievements.
+In Key Stage 4, we measure the impact of our curriculum by entering the majority of young people for an OCR Entry Level Certificate and for students for whom it is appropriate, Functional Skills Level 1 or 2.
+A very few of our students are not able to achieve these standardised national certificates and will receive AQA unit award certificates to accredit their achievements.